hpreshit/eid-fall2018/DHTsensorAWS/README.md

-   # MQTT/AWS Lambda with Raspberry Pi
+   # MQTT/AWS Lambda with Raspberry Pi and Protocol Comparison

    ### Created By: Preshit Harlikar and Smitesh Modak

   ![GitHub Logo](SensorUI.JPG)

    #### This project demonstrates development of a rapid prototype of a stand-alone temperature monitoring device with a local user interface.
 The temperature and humidity sensor used is DHT22 which is interfaced with Raspberry Pi.
 A User Interface is created for the temperature and humidity sensor using PyQT.
 Create local database using SQL.
 Client Server communication using MQTT and AWS as Broker.
 A QT interface to remote display the data from server and graph of retrieved data.
+A button on client QT start profiling of MQTT, Websockets and CoAP.
+The data received from the server are sent to the server and received back and the roundtrip time is profiled for each protocol.

    ## Installation Guide
    ### To run this project on Raspeberry Pi, you need to install Qt and PyQt using,